oseughu/lannisterpay/README.md

 the uuid for each payment entity is returned after it has been added successfully, note this down too.

-## To Add a new fee configuration specification, you need to fill the following fields:
+## To add a new fee configuration specification, you need the following fields (urlencoded or json, both work):

 https://lannpay.herokuapp.com/fees